YuiNsky/Gradient-based-depth-map-fusion/README.md

 	```

-3) The results are written to the folder `output `, every result is combined with input image, backbone prediction and our prediction.
+3) The results are written to the folder `output`, every result is the combination of input image, backbone prediction and our prediction.

 ​		Use the flag `-p` to switch between different backbones.
 Possible options are `LeRes50` (default), `LeRes101`, `SGR`, `MiDaS`, `DPT` and `NeWCRFs`.